bhuvaneshnakka/aboutme/README.md

 [BitBucket Account](https://bitbucket.org/) It is a web based version control repository hosting service.

+[Notepad++] (https://notepad-plus-plus.org/) It is also used to host services and unique by its features.

 ## Recomended Resources
 [TortoiseGit account](https://tortoisegit.org/) It is also a repository service which hosts services used in windows it is a faster and userfriendly tool which is used for